 The product manager is like a commander-in-chief of the localization process.
 This comprehensive five-step manual for product managers gives a general overview of how to make localization hassle-free.

-Keeping consistency is key to clear communication.
-In this article Christina Gebken, Localization Manager and TechWriter at ePages shares her experience of how to achieve consistency in the localization process.
+Keeping consistency in user interface (UI) texts and translations is key for strengthening the usability of global products.
+Christina Gebken, Localization Manager and TechWriter at ePages, shares best practices for achieving and upholding consistency in the localization process.